 If you're confused on a technical topic you're expected to ask questions, but people are often busy enough that the answer you get is never very helpful.
 If you half-ass jobs due to the lack of guidance you receive, you'll receive snarky review points in your workpaper, and if you attempt to make your jobs highly technically accurate (something I did), that takes time and requires a large amount of unpaid overtime from you - but you will get penalised for it if you actually record it.
 Another aspect that makes this even worse is that tax and accounting software used in many firms is hilariously finicky and takes a while to sort out, which inflates actual time spent even further - but higher-ups tend to be distanced enough from such preparation that they underestimate how much time troubleshooting it actually takes.
 Oh also sometimes you can be within budget but underutilised through no fault of your own because the firm just does not have enough work at a certain point in the year, and be criticised for not doing enough.

 In other words, timekeeping in many public accounting firms is a lose/lose/lose situation.
 Charge your hours and go over budget?
 Managers complain about blowing the budget and being inefficient.
 Charge your hours and come in under budget?
 Managers complain that your utilisation has gone to shit.
 Charge inaccurate hours to make sure you don't come off as inefficient or underutilised?
 Well the number is all fake anyway, so why track hours in the first place?
 Timekeeping ends up being a pointless part of the job, a metric that can be optimised for greatest manager and partner satisfaction, but provides zero actual value.
 You're not supposed to eat time, but you're supposed to come in under budget and if you don't you will be called in and given review points.
 Great.
-I had a complaint just yesterday that my total productive hours were higher than expected for the year and that this meant I blew budgets on jobs - which means the obvious solution is not to book any of these hours spent doing work.
+I had a complaint just yesterday which included the fact that my total productive hours were higher than expected for the year and I was blowing budgets on jobs - which means the obvious solution is not to book any of these hours spent doing work.
 In my view it shouldn't matter as long as you bill enough per month - the actual billings don't change regardless of what you decide to put on the timesheet, and neither does your pay, but they treat their ridiculous metrics as Divinely Ordained Truth.
 Nobody will acknowledge how stupid this entire system is, and will expect you to play along.

 God the culture sucks.
 Maybe I have a bad attitude, but I've long stopped caring about how accurate anything on my timesheet is.
 I'm seriously considering updating my resume, applying for a couple of jobs - in industry, not public - and handing in my two weeks notice as soon as I have another offer.